How to Keep Your Drains Clean and Prevent Future Blockages

 - Avoid using chemical drain cleaners because they can cause damage to the pipes over time and cause harm to the environment.

-- Soap scum and hair buildup in the bathroom drains
+- Soap scum and hair buildup in bathroom drains

-- Tree roots growing into pipes that are outside the house
+- Tree roots expanding into pipes in the exterior of the house

 Dos